 The annualin March celebrates the railway heritage as well as local wines and produce, with steam train rides, live music and delicious food and wine.
 The three-day event has fun activities for the whole family, from carnival rides to heritage trains to vintage cars.

 A great way to explore Junee is on foot.
 Pick up a brochure at the Junee Visitor Information Centre in the two-storey Broadway Museum – a heritage-listed old pub built in 1914 - for the self-guided Junee Heritage Tours.
 The walks begin at the museum, which houses the Betty’s on Broadway cafe.

-For a sweet adventure, visit the Junee Licorice and Chocolate Factory and see how delicious treats are made.
-Taste local fresh produce at the Junee Farmers Market, held every second Sunday of the month.
-Wine lovers will enjoy wine tasting at the cellar door of Houlaghans Valley Wines.
-Browse locally produced gourmet delights and hand-crafted gifts at Bethungra Old School T-House.
+For a tasty adventure, visit the Junee Licorice and Chocolate Factory and see how delicious sweets are made.
+The Junee Farmers Market is held on the second Sunday of the month.
+You can also browse gourmet treats and hand-crafted gifts at Bethungra Old School T-House, northeast of Junee.

 Places to stay include motels, bed and breakfast and a tourist park with cabins and caravan and camping sites.
 You can even stay in a tastefully converted red rattler rail carriage at Junee Rail Carriage B&B. For the complete railway holiday, take a train from Sydney or Melbourne to Junee.